carla-simulator/carla/Docs/build_linux_ue5.md

 !!! note
         * This version of CARLA requires the **CARLA fork of Unreal Engine 5.5**.
 You need to link your GitHub account to Epic Games in order to gain permission to clone the UE repository.
 If you have not already linked your accounts, follow [this guide](https://www.unrealengine.com/en-US/ue4-on-github)
         * For using CARLA Unreal Engine 5 previous builds, **ensure CARLA_UNREAL_ENGINE_PATH environment variable is defined** pointing to the CARLA Unreal Engine 5.5 absolute path.
-If this variable is not defined, the Setup.sh script will download and build CARLA Unreal Engine 5 and **this takes more than 1 extra hour of build and 225Gb of disk space**.
+If this variable is not defined, the CarlaSetup.sh script will download and build CARLA Unreal Engine 5 and **this takes more than 1 extra hour of build and 225Gb of disk space**.
-        * The Setup.sh script checks if there is any Python installed at the top of the PATH variable, and installs Python otherwise. **To use your own version of Python, ensure that the PATH variable is properly set for Python before running the script**.
+        * The CarlaSetup.sh script checks if there is any Python installed at the top of the PATH variable, and installs Python otherwise. **To use your own version of Python, ensure that the PATH variable is properly set for Python before running the script**.
         * CARLA cannot be built on an external disk, Ubuntu is not giving the required read/write/execution permissions for builds.

+You may want to follow the setup steps separately, if, for example, you are including additional libraries or if the CarlaSetup.sh script fails for some reason.
+Please refer to [the extended instructions](#extended-build-instructions) to proceed.

-## Build and Run CARLA UE5
+## Build and run CARLA UE5

 The setup script launches the following commands itself, you will need to use the following commands once you modify the code and wish to relaunch: